How to Create a Portfolio Website in 2026

 Getting started with Cmssy takes just a few minutes:

-1. Create your free Cmssy workspace at /signup.
+- Create your free Cmssy workspace at /signup — this is where your content lives.

-• Hero block — Add a hero section with your tagline.
+defineBlockto register a block (hero, project grid, about, contact) andfieldsto declare its editable inputs — headings, images, links, and lists. - Hero block — A headline and tagline.
 Keep it concise and compelling.
 For example: "UI Designer crafting digital experiences that convert."

 Step 4: Create Project Showcase Pages

 Your projects are the heart of your portfolio.
-Create dedicated pages for each one:
+Create dedicated pages for each one in the Cmssy admin:

-• Use docs-article blocks to write up each case study with context, process, and results.
+- Use your project and rich-text blocks to write up each case study with context, process, and results.

 Quality trumps quantity.
 Four well-documented projects are more impressive than twenty screenshots without context.